Orfeasy/CS50P-Solutions/README.md

 My solutions to the problem sets of Harvard's CS50P Introduction to Programming with Python

 ⚠️ Disclaimer
-❗ The following materials are for educational purposes only.
-❗ Using these as your own submissions violates academic integrity policies.
+❗ The following materials are for educational purposes only ❗ Using these as your own submissions violates academic integrity policies
-❗ Cheating not only breaks trust — it also defeats the purpose of learning how to code.

 📚 Table of Contents

 Week 0 – Basics of Programming
 Indoor Voice
 Playback Speed